 46. Code of Conduct.
 The ARRL Policy on Board Governance and Conduct of Members of the Board of Directors and Vice Directors is incorporated herein by reference and is set forth in Appendix B.

-47. Disciplinary Procedures: At any regular or special meeting, the Board of Directors may, on its own motion or upon the recommendation of the Ethics and Elections Committee, remove and terminate the term of any Officer, Director or Vice Director for cause by two-thirds (2/3) vote of all Directors then in office.
+47. Disciplinary Procedures:

+(a) At any regular or special meeting, the Board of Directors may, on its own motion or upon the recommendation of the Ethics and Elections Committee, remove and terminate the term of any Officer or Director and terminate the appointment of any Vice Director for cause by two-thirds (2/3) vote of all Directors then in office.
 A statement of the reason or reasons shall have been mailed by Certified Mail to the Officer, Director or Vice Director proposed for removal at least fifteen (15) days before any final action is taken by the Board.
 This statement shall be accompanied by a notice of the date when, and the place where, the Board is to take action on the removal.
 The Officer, Director or Vice Director shall be given an opportunity to be heard and the matter considered by the Board at the time and place mentioned in the notice.

-In lieu of removal, an Officer, Director or Vice Director may, where appropriate, be reprimanded or censured by majority vote of the Board of Directors, which sanction will be reported in the minutes of that meeting.
+(b)In lieu of removal, an Officer, Director or Vice Director may, where appropriate, be reprimanded or censured by majority vote of the Board of Directors, which sanction will be reported in the minutes of that meeting.No advance notice or opportunity to be heard shall be applicable to the censure vote.

+(c) Nothing in this Bylaw 47 shall be deemed to supersede the authority of a Director to terminate the appointment of a Vice Director made by that Director, which can be done at any time, for any reason.

 References